GLM-130B: An Open Bilingual Pre-trained Model: The Training Stability of

 The training stability is the decisive factor in \glm's quality, which is also largely impacted by the number of tokens it passes through~\citep{hoffmann2022training}.
 Thus, given the computing usage constraint, there has to be a trade-off between efficiency and stability with regard to floating-point (FP) formats: low-precision FP formats (e.g., 16-bit precision---FP16) improve computing efficiency but are prone to overflow and underflow errors, resulting in training collapses.

 \vvpara{Mixed-Precision.} We follow the common practice of a mixed-precision~\citep{micikevicius2018mixed} strategy (Apex O2), i.e., FP16 for forwards and backwards and FP32 for optimizer states and master weights, to reduce the GPU memory usage and improve training efficiency.
 Similar to OPT-175B and BLOOM-176B (C.f.
 Figure~\ref{fig:collapse} in Appendix), the training of \glm faces frequent loss spikes resulted from this choice, which tends to become increasingly frequent as the training goes on.
 The precision related spikes are often without clear reasons: some recover on their own; others come with a portent of suddenly soaring gradient norm and eventually a spike or even NaN in loss.
 OPT-175B attempted to fix by manually skipping data and adjusting hyper-parameters; BLOOM-176B did so via the embedding norm technique~\citep{dettmers20218}.
-We spend months to empirically investigate the spikes and realize that a few issues emerge when transformers scale up:
+We spent months to empirically investigate the spikes and realize that a few issues emerge when transformers scale up:

 First, the transformer main branch's value scale can be extremely large in deeper layers if using Pre-LN.
 This is addressed in \glm by using DeepNorm based Post-LN (Cf. Section ~\ref{sec:glm-arch}), which makes the value scale always bounded.